Defining Institutional Trust In Tokenized Markets

 LOGO & IDENTITY SYSTEM

 The challenge was not simply to design a logo, but to bring clarity to an evolving vision.
-In two weeks, we translated that evolving narrative into a system built to communicate credibility, precision, and long term thinking, while remaining adaptable to a category that is still taking shape.
+In two weeks, we translated that narrative into a system built to communicate credibility, precision, and long-term thinking while remaining adaptable to a category still taking shape.

 The Gap We Had To Close